NIVeriStandAdd-Ons/Lambda-Genesys2-Custom-Device/README.md

 ## Lambda Genesys2 Custom Device ##

 **Lambda Genesys2 Custom Device** is a variation of the shipping Lambda Genesys custom device.
 This variation improves error reporting by returning initialization errors to NI VeriStand and run time errors are printed to the console.
+These shortcomings of the shipping device have been reported to R&D in corrective action request 514201

 ### LabVIEW Version ###